How the Health Care Law is Making a Difference for the People of Alaska

 Although open enrollment for 2014 coverage is over, the next open enrollment period begins on November 15, 2014 for coverage that can begin as early as January 1, 2015.
 Click here to learn more about your coverage options outside of open enrollment.

-Alaska has not expanded Medicaid and as of June, only 4,612 Alaskans have gained Medicaid or CHIP coverage since the beginning of the Health Insurance Marketplace’s first open enrollment period in October, 2013.
-If Alaska expanded Medicaid, an additional 26,000 of uninsured people would gain coverage.
+Alaska has not expanded Medicaid and as of July, only 4,308 Alaskans have gained Medicaid or CHIP coverage since the beginning of the Health Insurance Marketplace’s first open enrollment period in October, 2013.
+If Alaska expanded Medicaid, an additional 26,000 uninsured people would gain coverage.
 The expansion would be paid 100% by federal funds for the first three years and federal funds would never fall below 90% of costs thereafter.
-Across the nation, more than 7.2 million more Americans are now enrolled in Medicaid and CHIP.
+Across the nation, 8 million more Americans are now enrolled in Medicaid and CHIP.

 The Affordable Care Act increases access to comprehensive coverage by requiring most health plans to cover ten essential health benefit categories, to include hospitalization, prescription drugs, maternity and newborn care, and mental health and substance use disorder services.
 The health care law expands mental health and substance use disorder benefits and federal parity protections for 62 million Americans nationwide, including 155,859 Alaskans.